Design Custom Gear

 4. Donate to a clothing collection company

-Since the secondhand clothing market is huge and ever-growing, you may be looking for other places to donate your clothes.
-Clothing collection companies, for a number of years, have been taking over where charities have left off.
+Since the secondhand clothing market is vast and ever-growing, you may look for other places to donate your clothes.
+Clothing collection companies, for several years, have been taking over where charities have left off.
 These companies ensure that clothing is reused and make a small profit in the meantime.

 Some of the uses are really interesting, with clothing that is not resold or donated being shredded into stuffing used in car seats or combusted for energy production.

 RushOrder Recommends: Green Drop

 If you’re looking for a clothing collection company that’s truly easy to use, try Green Drop!
-As well as dropping off your stuff directly, you can schedule pickup and simply wait for a truck to come round.
+As well as dropping off your stuff directly, you can schedule pickup and simply wait for a truck to come around.
 You don’t even need to leave the house!

 Green Drop’s proceeds go to programs for the American Red Cross, Military Order of the Purple Heart, National Federation of the Blind, and the Society of St. Vincent de Paul of Philadelphia!
 You can find a location or schedule a pickup here.

 If you’ve spent any time at all on the internet, you’ll know that the resale market is totally exploding.
-Whether on Etsy, Depop or eBay, people are making a good amount of money from selling their used clothes!
-Some people even make enough to live off and spend their time scouting vintage finds to sell.
+Whether on Etsy, Depop, or eBay, people are making a good amount of money from selling their used clothes!
+Some people make enough to live off and scout vintage finds to sell.

 There is truly no shortage of websites on which you can sell your used clothing.
 If it’s in good shape and worth a little money, try consignment sites like Poshmark and thredUP.
-If it’s not a designer item and you’re just looking for a few dollars, Facebook Marketplace might be a bit better.
+Facebook Marketplace might be better if it’s not a designer item and you’re just looking for a few dollars.